orlyyani/read-more/README.md

 [![npm version](https://badge.fury.io/js/vue-read-more.svg)](https://badge.fury.io/js/vue-read-more)

-Read-More is a simple plugin that has been created with :heart: by a bored developer.
+Read-More is a simple plugin fo vue.js that has been created with :heart: by a bored developer.

 # Examples